OpenFogStack/tinyFaaS/README.md

 ## Instructions

 To start this tinyFaaS implementation, simply build and start the management service in a Docker container.
-It will then create the gateway in a separate container.
+It will then create the reverse-proxy in a separate container.

 To build the management service container, run:
 `docker build -t tinyfaas-mgmt .`